Student Admissions, Outcomes, & Other Data

 The Program is fairly new, with the first cohort of students beginning in Fall, 2004.
 18 students have graduated between 2010 and 2014 with a mean years to completion of the degree of 6.3.
 The range of time to completion for current graduates is 4 years to 7 years*.

 *Times may be different for students who have already completed some graduate work.
 Transfer credit evaluations will only take place after an admitted student has begun the registration process.
 For more information, please refer to the admissions page.

-All students admitted to the Clinical Psychology Program at John Jay College receive a comprehensive support package that includes full tuition remission, a stipend of no less than $25,000 per year, and health insurance eligibility for five full years.
-Students are required to pay fees of $364.40, as well as to contribute a nominal fee towards the health insurance policy.
-Students are required to work as research assistants in their first year and teaching assistants or teachers thereafter, in exchange for their stipends.
+All students admitted to the Clinical Psychology Program at John Jay College receive a comprehensive support package that includes full tuition remission for five full years.
+Admitted students may receive a stipend of approximately $25,000 per year.
+Students are required to pay student activity fees, as well as to contribute a nominal fee towards health insurance.
+When funding is available, students are required to work as research assistants in their first year and teaching assistants or teachers thereafter, in exchange for their stipends.

 Although students in the Program do not pay tuition, tuition is calculated via an in-state and out-of-state residence tuition structure and John Jay is responsible for paying some of the tuition to CUNY.
 For this reason, students are required to establish New York state residency by their second year or they are required to assume responsibility for any tuition differential for out-of state tuition.
 In state-tuition is $4,315 per semester or $8,630 for the entire academic year.
 An out-of-state resident is charged $835 per credit.
 The Program requires between 7 and 12 credits each semester, depending upon the student’s progression through the program.
 There is an application process by which an out-of-state resident can apply for reclassification as an in-state student.
 Details on that process are available here at the Graduate Center’s tuition rates page.